uvarc/rc-website/content/post/2024-may-maintenance.md

 ### Modules

 - **Attn Intel users:** With the addition of the Afton nodes based on the AMD EPYC architecture, we have reorganized and rebuilt all modules under the `intel` toolchain.
 If you used `-x` (e.g. `-xavx`) to build your own code, you should rebuild it with `-march=skylake-avx512` for it to run on both AMD and Intel hardware.
 Below we list all the modules that are upgraded or moved to a different toolchain.
 (Intel modules not listed can be loaded the same way as before.)
 The toolchain needs to be loaded before the module, e.g. `module load gcc gmp`.
+The `gompi` toolchain is equivalent to `gcc openmpi`.
+There is no impact on the existing modules built with GCC.

 {{< table title="intel" class="table table-striped" >}}
 | Module | New version | Toolchain|